Abdulrahman-Almutlaq/AirBnb_EDA/README.md

 2- number_of_reviews_l30d (last 30 days)
 3- number_of_reviews
 # Acknowledgments
 I would like to thank Airbnb for providing the dataset used for this analysis.
-Additionally, I would like to thank the various libraries used in this project, without which this analysis would not have been possible.
+Additionally, I would like to thank the various libraries used in this project and ChatGPT, without which this analysis would not have been possible, .